-The public service pensions consultation to remove the discrimination identified by the courts in the 2015 pension reforms, which ran from 19 August 2020 to 18 November 2020, has now closed and feedback is being analysed.
-An update will be available to view on the Public Service Pensions portal when this has been completed.
+The public service pensions consultation to remove the discrimination identified by the courts in the 2015 pension reforms, which ran from 19 August 2020 to 18 November 2020, has now closed and Department of Finance have published a response on 25 February 2021.

 Further information is available within the consultation FAQs.

-We have now compiled a comprehensive list of Frequently Asked Questions to address any queries that have been highlighted up to now.
+We have now compiled a comprehensive list of Frequently Asked Questions, specific to members of the NICS Pension Schemes, to address any queries that have been highlighted up to now.

 We will continually review and update this document as questions arise.